k----n/GrimoireGitter/README.md

 - Handle improper URLs from the Gitter API (Issue: https://github.com/chaoss/grimoirelab-elk/issues/1029)
 - Improve issue classfication by leveraging the Github website (Issue: https://github.com/chaoss/grimoirelab-elk/issues/1028)

+As a hotfix, we mount the updated file directly to the SirMordred container.

 ### SortingHat Identity Alignment
 We also implement a naive script, to align identities that SortingHat may not have automatically aligned.